List of spaghetti Westerns

-This list of Spaghetti Western films includes Western films primarily produced and directed by Italian production companies between 1913 and 1978.
-For a list of non-Italian produced European Westerns see List of Euro-Western films.
+This list of spaghetti Westerns includes Western films, primarily produced and directed by Italian production companies between 1913 and 1978.
+For a list of non-Italian produced European Westerns, see the list of Euro-Western films.

-In the 1960s, the Spaghetti Western genre grew in popularity.
+In the 1960s, the spaghetti Western genre grew in popularity.
 Films, particularly those of the influential Dollars trilogy, spawned numerous films of the same ilk and often with similar titles, particularly from the mid to late 1960s and early 1970s.
-By the end of the 1970s, Spaghetti Westerns had lost their following among mainstream cinema audiences and the production had ground to a virtual halt.
+By the end of the 1970s, spaghetti Westerns had lost their following among mainstream cinema audiences and the production had ground to a virtual halt.

 List by release date

-Spaghetti westerns from the 1980s and 90s include: